Jackey-Sparrow/hiApp-ionic/README.md

 - [x] implement the online web of this project
 - [x] Setting UI
 - [x] add tweet comment UI
-- [ ] add reply comment use actionSheet
+- [x] add reply comment use actionSheet
-- [ ] remove the edit icon on the right up corner, and add the add comment iocn on the header of comments
+- [x] remove the edit icon on the right up corner, and add the add comment icon on the header of comments
 - [ ] when no more data, show message
 - [ ] Tweet post(including photo upload)
 - [ ] use gulp to Compression the code